 Maitra explains that a pancreatic cancer test is likely to use at least two or more different biomarkers to create a screening panel, unlike the PSA test for prostate cancer, which looks at only one biomarker.
 The reason, he adds, is that each biomarker has a different sensitivity and specificity.
 The test for pancreatic cancer needs to be both highly sensitive and specific, so that no cancer is missed, and should not produce false positives, because of the seriousness of the disease and the intense anxiety associated with suspicion of an underlying pancreatic cancer.

 Maitra is looking for the “right” biomarkers in many different ways.
 The lab is using blood samples from many collaborating laboratories in the United States and around the world.
 He also notes that “We are not held down by the belief that only those biomarkers that our own researchers identify are the best ones.
-We are trying biomarkers that have passed some level of rigor, even if other laboratories have identified them, in our blood samples.
+We are trying biomarkers that have passed some level of rigor, even if they were identified by other laboratories, in our blood samples.
 The overall goal is to find the best panel for early detection, irrespective of who came up with it.”

 All of the potential biomarkers face off against each other in what Maitra characterizes as a “biomarker bake-off.”
 The biomarkers go into a testing pool, where they are studied to see which ones are most successful at detecting changes that would indicate the presence of early pancreatic cancer.
 The most successful biomarkers move on to the next round of testing, and are pitted against other successful biomarkers in a comparison.
 This process will continue on until the “best” biomarkers are left.